awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-windows.md

    Import-Module AWSPowerShell
    ```

-1. Create a directory into where the AWS CodeDeploy agent installation file is downloaded\.
+1. Create a directory into where the CodeDeploy agent installation file is downloaded\.

    ```
    New-Item -Path "c:\temp" -ItemType "directory" -Force
    ```

-1. Download the AWS CodeDeploy agent installation file\.
+1. Download the CodeDeploy agent installation file\.

    ```
    powershell.exe -Command Read-S3Object -BucketName bucket-name -Key latest/codedeploy-agent.msi -File c:\temp\codedeploy-agent.msi
    ```

+   *bucket\-name* is the name of the Amazon S3 bucket that contains the CodeDeploy Resource Kit files for your region\.
+For example, for the US East \(Ohio\) Region, replace *bucket\-name* with `aws-codedeploy-us-east-2`\.
+For a list of bucket names, see [Resource Kit Bucket Names by Region](resource-kit.md#resource-kit-bucket-names)\.

-1. Run the AWS CodeDeploy agent installation file\.
+1. Run the CodeDeploy agent installation file\.

    ```
    c:\temp\codedeploy-agent.msi /quiet /l c:\temp\host-agent-install-log.txt
    ```

-   *bucket\-name* is the name of the Amazon S3 sds\-s3\-latest\-bucket\-name bucket that contains the AWS CodeDeploy Resource Kit files for your region\.
-For example, for the US East \(Ohio\) Region, replace *bucket\-name* with `aws-codedeploy-us-east-2`\.
-For a list of bucket names, see [Resource Kit Bucket Names by Region](resource-kit.md#resource-kit-bucket-names)\.

 To check that the service is running, run the following command: